voilajsx/comet/README.md

 - **Theme-Aware UIKit:** Leverage professional, adaptive UI components that ensure a consistent look and feel across all themes.
 - **Automated Cross-Browser Compatibility:** Develop a single codebase that automatically adapts to Chrome, Firefox, Edge, and Opera, handling Manifest V3 and browser API differences.
 - **Structured Feature Lifecycle:** Manage feature logic cleanly with dedicated `init` and `lifecycle` hooks.
+- **LLM-Ready Code Generation:** Leverage Large Language Models to rapidly scaffold new features and components by simply feeding them this documentation, drastically accelerating development.

 ---